 reason it is very useful to learn another scale as follows; G

-A Bb B D E. This scale contains both the flattened
+A Bb B D E. I call this the MAJOR BLUES SCALE.
+This scale contains both the flattened

 3rd (Bb) and major 3rd (B).
 This allows you to play the